 As mentioned before, a forward head posture is a factor that has to be treated to reduce your tension headache.

 It’s relatively easy to improve your posture when sitting or walking.

 All you have to do is stretch up your chest and pull in your chin.

 Hold this position for 30 seconds and repeat it several times a day.
 You can see the difference in posture in the picture below.

 As you can see, in the left picture, my head is in front of my body.
 Gravity pulls my head towards the ground in this position.
-Therefore, my neck muscles have to work hard all the time preventing this.
+Therefore, my neck muscles have to work hard all the time to prevent this.
 It makes them tired and causes them to tense up.
 It increases the tension and therefore the pain.

 In the right picture, my head is in line with my body and resting on my neck.
 Now gravity pulls it firmly on my neck, and my muscles don’t have to do much.

 It’s a posture that can be maintained for an extended period without much muscle activity.
 It’s a critical element in treating your tension headache.

 But to be able to maintain this position, you’ll have to train specific muscles in your neck that pull your chin in.